sstjepovic/dotfiles/README.md

 sudo pacman -S udiskie
 ```

-after you are done with the installation, add the following line to your ~.xprofile.
+after you are done with the installation, add the following line to your ~.xprofile:

 ```bash
 udiskie -t &